greenbone/docs/src/faq.md

-If you are using a self-compiled version of the Greenbone software stack not build from this guide or packages from an external third party like a distribution please always check if you can reproduce the same behavior with the [Greenbone Enterprise TRIAL Virtual Machine](https://www.greenbone.net/en/testnow/)
-If we are able to reproduce your issue it will be much easier to fix.
+If you are using a self-compiled version of the Greenbone software stack not build from this guide or packages from an external third party like a distribution please always check if you can reproduce the same behavior with the [Greenbone Free](https://www.greenbone.net/en/greenbone-free/) If we are able to reproduce your issue it will be much easier to fix.

 ## Can I mix components from different releases?